KimaniGordon/TraceGuard_CS4265/README.md

 Note on Threat Intelligence (OTX):
 To populate the Serving Layer, your OTX account must be subscribed to active pulses.
 For the best results during the demo, I recommend subscribing to the following public pulses on the [OTX Portal](https://otx.alienvault.com/) (You must create a free account):

-AlienVault Stock Pulse (General malicious IPs)

-Brute Force/Scanner IPs
+Ones that include Brute Force/Scanner IPs or Known Malicious Botnets.

-Known Malicious Botnets

-Note: If no pulses are subscribed, the pipeline will still function using the "POC Workaround" injected indicators.
+Note:you only have to subscribe to 2 or so.
+To find the pulses and subscribe, click on "Browse" in the top dashboard after creating your account.
+Then you should be able to subscribe to 2 or so pulses.

 Environment Variables: Copy .env.example to a new file named .env and add: OTX_API_KEY=your_actual_key_here.
 Additionally, open the .env file and update the following value: HDFS_HOST = localhost:9000 (Example value).
 This must match your Hadoop config.